-Peter Dolan, a director of ours since November 2019, has decades of senior leadership experience across a broad range of businesses and has a track record of successful healthcare investments in large companies and more recently in technology driven startups, Mr. Dolan joined Bristol-Myers Squibb (NYSE: BMY) from General Foods in 1988.
+Peter Dolan, a director of ours since November 2019, has decades of senior leadership experience across a broad range of businesses and has a track record of successful healthcare investments in large companies and more recently in technology driven startups.
+Mr. Dolan joined Bristol-Myers Squibb (NYSE: BMY) from General Foods in 1988.
 After more than a decade leading its Consumer Products, Nutritionals, and Medical Device businesses, he was named Chief Executive Officer of the company in 2001.
 He led the acquisition of DuPont Pharmaceuticals, which brought Eliquis to the company, which has since become a very large, multi-billion dollar, annual revenue product.
 In 2001, the successful investment in Imclone's Erbitux provided the oncology revenue bridge until the introductions of Sprycel and later Yervoy.
 In 2004, he licensed the immuno-oncology compound that became Yervoy, later named as the Biotech Discovery of the Decade for extending survival in some of the hardest to treat cancers.
 Following his departure from Bristol-Myers Squibb in 2006, Mr. Dolan has served as Chairman and Chief Executive Officer of Gemin X, a venture capital backed startup oncology company that was sold to Cephalon Pharmaceuticals.
 More recently, from 2014 to 2019, he was Chairman of Allied Minds, plc (LON: ALM), an innovation company that forms, funds, manages and builds startups based on early-stage technology.
 Over the course of his career, Mr. Dolan has served on the boards of multiple forprofits and not-for-profits, and has been on the Board of Tufts University since 2001, serving as its Chairman since 2013.
 Other boards have included the American Express Company (NYSE: AXP) and the Tuck School Board of Overseers.
-Since 2010 he has served as Vice Chair of the Partnership for a Healthier America, which works with the private, public and non-profit sectors to develop strategies and initiatives and brokers commitments to address the obesity epidemic.
+He serves as Chairman of the Partnership for a Healthier America, which works with the private, public and non-profit sectors to develop strategies and initiatives and brokers commitments to address the obesity epidemic.
 Mr. Dolan graduated magna cum laude from Tufts University in 1978 with a BA.
-He then earned his MBA from the Tuck School of Business at Dartmouth College.
-He is well qualified to serve on our Board due to his extensive investment, operational and transactional experience in the healthcare industry.
+He then earned his MBA f